Phone sex: United States

 Independent phone sex operators engage in self-promotion.
-This self-promotion can involve a personalized website where the phone sex performer lists their specialties and services, engaging prospects in social media, various methods of advertising (via the traditional methods listed below, or on organized third-party network sites that provide a basic level of privacy for performer and client alike) or surfing of sexually themed chat rooms for interested clients.
+This self-promotion can involve a personalized website where the phone sex performer lists their specialties and services, engaging prospects in social media, various methods of advertising, or surfing of sexually themed chat rooms for interested clients.

 Phone sex service providers typically advertise their services in men's magazines, in pornographic magazines and videos, on late-night cable television, and online.
 Some phone sex services use state-of-the-art customer acquisition techniques such as active database marketing to reach potential clients.
 These advertising methods almost invariably target men, the primary consumers of phone sex services.
+Some providers advertise on third-party network sites that allow privacy for the provider and the customer.

 The major phone sex and adult chat lines spend millions of dollars in advertising every month.
 Thanks to technology, their marketing departments can track the effectiveness of their advertising campaigns by assigning unique phone numbers to each advertising campaign, regardless if it includes TV, print, online or a combination of all these.
 Unique numbers might either be toll-free 1-800 numbers or local access numbers in order to accommodate callers who have been targeted in a local advertising campaign.
 Phone sex services will usually list all the local numbers on their websites.
 Assigning unique phone numbers to each advertising channel allows phone chat companies to measure not only the number of calls that each channel generates but also the price per call, conversion rate, and return on investment.
-This information can be further analyzed to determine key insights such as the most and least profitable caller's demographics, best and worst times to advertise and ultimately which advertising channels to invest more in and which ones to cut.
+This information can be further analyzed to determine key insights such as the most and least profitable caller's demographics, best and worst times to advertise, and ultimately which advertising channels to invest more in and which ones to cut.